 Authors: The video will conclude with a brief overview of your discussion section.
 Please complete at least one of the statements below and indicate the names of the authors who will give the chosen statements.
 Please limit each statement to 40 words.
 You may modify the prompts to suit your protocol.

-Author Name: I/We first had the idea for this method when I/we ___________.
+Beeckman: I originally had the thought that perhaps the bending force at the breaking point was the appropriate link for expressing catalyst strength in order to predict breakage due to collision and stress.

-Author Name: Once mastered, this technique can be done in ____________ hours/minutes if it is performed properly.
+Mazzaro: Once mastered, the technique to measure the modulus of rupture can be done in 10-15 minutes if it is performed properly.

-Author Name: While attempting this procedure, remember to ___________.
+Cunningham: While attempting this procedure, remember to riffle the catalyst to select a representative sample.

-Author Name: Following this procedure, other methods like _____________ can be performed to answer additional questions like/about _____________.

-Author Name: After its development, this technique paved the way for researchers in the field of __________ to explore (subdivision of field, disease, natural phenomenon) in (application, model organism, patient demographic, organ system).

-Author Name: After watching this video, you should have a good understanding of how to _____________.
+Fassbender: After watching this video, you should have a good understanding of how to measure the catalyst aspect ratio, modulus of rupture and breakage by stress and collision.

-Author Name: Don't forget that working with (reagent, pathogen, instrumentation) can be extremely hazardous.
-Precautions such as (specific PPE, training, safety review) should always be taken, performed, worn, etc. during/before this procedure.
+Datz: Don't forget that working with materials and equipment can be hazardous.
+Appropriate PPE should always be used during these procedures.

 Authors: Interview statements will be edited to conform to these length restrictions.
 I am happy to help if you have questions.